adriengivry/Overload/README.md

 - CPU: x64

 ## 4.4.
 Compiling sources
-Overload is using Premake5 to generate project files.
-To generate these project files, execute `GenerateProjects.bat` located at the root of the repository.
+Overload uses Premake5 to generate project files.
+To generate these files, execute `GenerateProjects.bat` located at the root of the repository.
 By default, `GenerateProjects.bat` will generate project files for Visual Studio 2022.
-If you want to use another version of Visual Studio (vs2019, vs2017...) or another IDE (c.f. https://github.com/premake/premake-core/), you can execute `GenerateProjects.bat` from the command line with an argument. (ex: `.\GeneratedProjects.bat vs2019`)<br><br>
+If you want to use another version of Visual Studio (e.g., VS2019, VS2017) or different IDE (see https://github.com/premake/premake-core/), you can execute `GenerateProjects.bat` from the command line with an argument. (e.g., `.\GeneratedProjects.bat vs2019`)<br><br>

-*Overload only targets Windows x64.*
+*Overload only targets Windows 64 bits.*

 ## 4.5.
 Licence
 Overload is licenced under an MIT licence.

 ## 4.6.
 More information
-If you are interested in Overload, you can download our engine and the demo game we made with it on our website:<br>
+If you're interested in Overload, you can download our engine and the demo game we created with it on our website:<br>
 https://overloadengine.org

-Learn about Overload (Tutorials and Scripting API) by visiting our Wiki:<br>
+Learn about Overload (tutorials and scripting API) by visiting our Wiki:<br>
 https://github.com/adriengivry/Overload/wiki

 You can also watch our features reel (Overload v1.0.0) on YouTube:<br>
 https://www.youtube.com/watch?v=ARXSJh-ZMHM

-And join our Discord Server:<br>
+Join our Discord Server:<br>
 https://discord.gg/wqe775s<br>

 # 5. Getting started
 Learn how to create your own games using Overload by visiting our [wiki](https://github.com/adriengivry/Overload/wiki).

 # 6. Contributing
-Overload is opened to any contribution.
-Do not hesitate to open issues (Features or bugs) or create pull requests.
+Overload is open to contributions of all kinds.
+Feel free to open issues (feature requests or bug reports) or submit pull requests.

-If you want to help us, visit our [CONTRIBUTING.md](https://github.com/adriengivry/Overload/blob/develop/CONTRIBUTING.md) guidelines document.
+If you'd like to contribute, please refer to our [CONTRIBUTING.md](https://github.com/adriengivry/Overload/blob/develop/CONTRIBUTING.md) guidelines.

 <span name="screenshots"></span>
 # 7. Screenshots